Drug Distribution Providing the Defense You Need

 • Schedule I: Drugs with no currently accepted medical use and a high potential for abuse (e.g., heroin, LSD, ecstasy, marijuana).

-• Schedule II: Drugs with a high potential for abuse, but with accepted medical uses, potentially leading to severe psychological or physical dependence (e.g., cocaine, methamphetamine, oxycodone, fentanyl).
+• Schedule II: Drugs with a high potential for abuse but accepted medical uses, potentially leading to severe psychological or physical dependence (e.g., cocaine, methamphetamine, oxycodone, fentanyl).

 • Schedule III: Drugs with a moderate to low potential for physical and psychological dependence (e.g., products with less than 90 milligrams of codeine, ketamine, anabolic steroids).